Abingdon Film Unit: Larger projects

 Two large-scale films have been made, one in Cambodia called 'Gravel and Stones' and the other in Moldova, called 'One Foot on the Ground'.
 Gravel and Stones was a thirty-minute film about the experience of disabled people in Cambodia called 'Gravel and Stones', made by Edward Hofman and Ben Hollins (directors), Tom Wakeling (cinematography), Andrew Mcgrath (sound recordist) and Suon Rottana (research and translation).
 It premiered at the BFI Southbank in November 2007 ahead of outings the following year at Raindance and LIDF.
 The film examines the devastating effects of land mines on the people of Cambodia, and was made with support of an NGO called Landmine Disability Support or LMDS.
 In 2009, the AFU produced another half-hour documentary called 'One Foot On The Ground'.
 This also premiered at BFI Southbank before screenings at Raindance and a new festival pioneered by the AFU in collaboration with the Westminster branch of the United Nations Association called 'We The People'.
-This film, made by Matthew Copson (director, editor), Tom Bateman (camera) and William McDowell (sound), follows a promising young basketball player in Moldova called Andreii as he struggles to choose between staying in his native country - one of the poorest in Europe - or, like so many of his friends, moving away to pursue his dream of playing basketball professionally in another country.
+This film, made by Matt Copson (director, editor), Tom Bateman (camera) and William McDowell (sound), follows a promising young basketball player in Moldova called Andreii as he struggles to choose between staying in his native country - one of the poorest in Europe - or, like so many of his friends, moving away to pursue his dream of playing basketball professionally in another country.

 Screenings

-The Film Unit holds annual screenings at November each year consisting of projects curated over the past year.
+The Film Unit holds annual screenings consisting of projects curated over the past year.
 These take place in the school's Amey Theatre and are open to the public free of charge and are often attended by a number of film industry professionals.